tsunami416604/azure-docs.hu-hu/articles/frontdoor/front-door-backend-pool.md

 ---
-title: Az Azure bejárati ajtajának Service Háttérkomponensei és a háttérkiszolgáló készletek |} A Microsoft Docs
+title: Backends and backend pools in Azure Front Door Service | Microsoft Docs
-description: Ez a cikk bemutatja, milyen háttérkomponensei és a háttérkiszolgáló-készletekre az előtérben ajtó konfiguráció.
+description: This article describes what backends and backend pools are in Front Door configuration.
 services: front-door
 documentationcenter: ''
 author: sharad4u